 A collaboration between The Ohio State University, an equine therapy center and an adult daycare center found that people with Alzheimer’s were able to safely groom, feed and walk horses under supervision — and the experience buoyed their mood and made them less likely to resist care or become upset later in the day.

-The small pilot study, which appears in the journal Anthrozoös, suggests that equine therapy -- a treatment used today for children and teens who have emotional and developmental disorders -- could work for adults, too.
+The small pilot study, which appeared in 2014 in the journal Anthrozoös, suggests that equine therapy — a treatment used today for children and teens who have emotional and developmental disorders — could work for adults, too.

 Holly Dabelko-Schoeny, associate professor of social work at Ohio State, said that equine therapy could supplement more common forms of animal therapy involving dogs or cats and provide a unique way to ease the symptoms of dementia without drugs.